ReneJSchwartz/sormus-game-public/README.md

 # Sormus Game Public Documents & Info

+#### #buildinpublic

-Sormus is a Fantasy RPG where where you tread a dark path towards salvation.
+Sormus is a fantasy RPG with a story and megadungeons emphasis.
+- Explore a space between TTRPGs, Action Combat MMORPGs, CRPGS, and ARPGs.
+- Make builds and respec freely without cost (* outside of 3 character creation stat points that make up your archetype)

 Attached Docs:
 - Game Design Document